Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 The shared / personal split — formal definition¶

-For each specialist agent A in the set {Hephaestus, Metis, Techne, Dokimasia, Kallos, Mneme, Aidos, Aletheia}, two LoRA adapters are trained over the same set of layers:
+For each specialist agent A in the fleet (triage, retrieval, summarization, report drafting), two LoRA adapters are trained over the same set of layers:

-Hephaestus carries two heads in addition to his council/bond LLM adapters (which govern his in-character narration).
+The orchestrator carries two heads in addition to its LLM adapters.
 The routing head is the orchestration-decision policy, distinct from the LLM adapter:

-council_routing_head— cross-forge wisdom about which specialist serves which task typebond_routing_head— this player's specific pacing, intervention patterns, and preferences about who they want to hear from
+shared_routing_head— cross-deployment craft about which specialist serves which task typepersonal_routing_head— this analyst's pacing, intervention patterns, and preferences about which agents they want to hear from

-At inference time, an agent's effective parameters are the sum of base LLM weights, council adapter, and bond adapter.
-The bond adapter dominates in weight near the player; the council adapter encodes broad craft.
+At inference time, an agent's effective parameters are the sum of base LLM weights, shared adapter, and personal adapter.
+The personal adapter dominates near the analyst's own patterns; the shared adapter encodes broad craft.

 |---|---|